 What is Woodblock prints ?

-The woodblock print creating process usually requires an artist, a wood carver, and a printer to jointly create one piece of work for a publisher.
+The woodblock print production process usually requires an artist, a wood carver, and a printer to jointly create one piece of work for a publisher.

-At first, a technique of monochrome printing using only black ink (called sumizuri-e) had religious themes and mainly depicted Buddha figures, but it was in the Edo period (1603-1868) that the prints started to be used for comic novels or commercial newssheets, which were popular amusements for the general public.
+At first, a technique of monochrome printing using only black ink (called sumizuri e) had religious themes mainly with Buddha figures.
+However, the prints started to be used for comical novels or commercial news flyer, which were popular amusements for the general public during the Edo period.

-Around 1744, woodblock printing techniques further improved with the development of a new technique which consisted in adding red or green highlights by hand after the printing (called benizuri-e); the first steps toward the multi-color printing of the Edo period.
-The main problem, however, was developing the techniques to prevent the misalignment of separate woodblocks, and in those days two colors were the limit.
+Around 1744, woodblock printing techniques further improved with the development of a new technique.
+It consisted in adding red or green highlights by a hand printing called benizuri e.
+This was the first step towards to the multi-color printing of the Edo period.
+However, there were problems in developing the techniques to prevent the misalignment of woodblocks and creating other colors beside red and green.

-Finally, multi-color woodblock printing became a significant part of the mass culture of Edo, and many artists were attracted to the medium resulting in the prolific production and sales of woodblock prints.
+It was 1764 that multi-colored printing technique was finally established by Jinshiro OKUBO and Sanemon KOMATSUYA.
+It became popular with high demand in the following year under the name of nishiki e by the influence of remarkable work done by Harunobu SUZUKI, who is regarded as the founder of nishiki e.
+Finally, multi-color woodblock printing became a significant part of the mass culture of Edo and many artists were attracted to the medium resulting in the prolific production and sales of woodblock prints.

 General Production Process